kaitlynmabshire/Botany563-Final-Project/README.md

 # Quality Control

-Dataset was produced from NCBI Mollusc sequences, with an arthropod and annedlid outgroup.
+Dataset was produced from NCBI Mollusca sequences, with an Arthropoda and Annedlida outgroup.
 After running multiple sequence alignment, taxa with poor alignment were removed from the dataset.

 *Cornu aspersum* sequences were assembled using Trinity-v2.15.0